 Check Connection to Power Source and Backup Power

 Ensure your sump pump has a secure connection to a power source.
-Consider using a dedicated circuit to avoid tripping other breakers during a storm.
-In the event of a power outage during severe weather, a fully charged battery backup system is essential.
+Consider using a dedicated circuit to avoid tripping breakers during a storm.
+In the event of a power outage, a fully charged battery backup system is essential.

 Inspect the Float Switch and Discharge Pipe

-The float switch is responsible for activating the pump when water reaches a certain level.
-Make sure it moves freely without obstructions, and test it by pouring water into the sump pit.
-Inspect the discharge pipe for any clogs or obstructions.
-Ensure it directs water away from your home’s foundation, ideally at least 10 feet away.
-Chesapeake Home Services can help with installing and testing sump pumps.
+The float switch activates the pump when water reaches a certain level.
+Make sure it moves freely and test it by pouring water into the sump pit.
+Inspect the discharge pipe for clogs and ensure it directs water away from your home’s foundation, ideally at least 10 feet away.
+Chesapeake Home Services, LLC can help with installing and testing sump pumps.

 Clean the Sump Pit and Check for Corrosion

 Debris such as dirt, gravel, or silt can accumulate in the sump pit and clog the pump.
-Clean the pit regularly to ensure the pump can operate effectively.
-Inspect the pump and its components for signs of corrosion, which can compromise its effectiveness, and consider replacing any affected parts.
+Clean the pit regularly and inspect the pump and components for corrosion that could compromise performance.

 Install Alarm Systems

-Install a water level alarm that alerts you if the water in the sump pit rises too high, indicating the pump may not be working properly.
-For added security, consider a Wi-Fi-enabled alarm that sends alerts directly to your phone, ensuring you’re aware of potential issues even if you’re not home.
+A water-level alarm alerts you if water rises too high in the sump pit, indicating a potential failure.
+For added protection, consider a Wi-Fi-enabled alarm that sends alerts to your phone.
 Need a new alarm?
-Contact Chesapeake Home Services today.
+Contact Chesapeake Home Services, LLC today.

 Sussex County, DE, with its low-lying areas and proximity to water, is particularly susceptible to flooding during hurricanes and heavy rainstorms.
-For professional sump pump inspections, maintenance, or installation of backup systems, contact Chesapeake Home Services today.
+For sump pump inspections, maintenance, or backup system installation, contact Chesapeake Home Services, LLC today.